-✓ Completed budget modification template emailed to ICCB.grantpayments@illinois.gov.
+✓ Budget modification requests must be submitted in AmpliFund.
+A revised uniform budget with all proposed changes must be uploaded to AmpliFund along with the budget modification request.
 The final date to submit budget modifications during the fiscal year will be May 30th.